filip-poljaric/CarAdvertsApp/README.md

 Open the CarAdvertApp folder in a code editor.

-Under resources folder in application.yml file you need to provide a valid uri:(valid URI), to connect with your database.
+Under resources folder in application.yml file you need to provide a valid mongoDB uri:(valid URI), to connect with your database.
 You can get your mongoDB URI on: https://account.mongodb.com/account/login.

 When you provide a valid mongoDB URI save the changes, and run the app.